 Track out of construction related material at site entrances and exits is controlled;

-The SMARTS generated WDID notification form is in a site location viewable by the public, kept up to date, and the start and end dates are correct and match the dates listed in SMARTS for the project;
+The SMARTS generated WDID number notification form is in a site location viewable by the public or readily available upon request, kept up to date, and the start and end dates are correct and match the dates listed in SMARTS for the project;

 Sampling protocols for stormwater and non-stormwater discharges are correctly performed as described in the SWPPP by on-site trained personnel delegated by a QSP (including, but not limited to, taking representative samples of the runoff);

-Contact information including, name, phone number and email address for the discharger, legally responsible person, QSD(s), and QSP(s) is correct and updated in SMARTS within 90 days of a change); and,
+Contact information including, name, phone number, and email address for the discharger, Legally Responsible Person, QSD(s), and QSP(s) is correct and updated in SMARTS within 90 days of a change); and,

 Photo documentation of problem areas of erosion, new sediment deposition, unauthorized non-stormwater discharges, and/or failed BMPs is included in the SWPPP and are made available upon a regulatory inspector’s request.

-E. Discharger’s Responsibilities for Delegates’ Performance
+V.E.
+Discharger Responsibilities for Delegates’ Performance

-1. The discharger may authorize a QSP to delegate visual inspections, sampling, and/or SWPPP and BMP implementation activities to others (delegates) (e.g., superintendent, project manager, foreman, contractor, coworker) that have received training for their respective tasks.
+V.E.1.
+The discharger may authorize a QSP to delegate visual inspections, sampling, and/or SWPPP and BMP implementation activities to others (delegates) (e.g., superintendent, project manager, foreman, contractor, coworker) that have received training for their respective tasks.
 A QSP opting to delegate tasks to others shall provide the following training based on the guidelines set by the Construction General Permit Training Team:

 Foundational training for all delegates regarding stormwater compliance roles and responsibilities, forecast information, and documentation and reporting procedures; and,